bodmandao/celo-lottery/README.md

         return uint256(keccak256(abi.encodePacked(block.difficulty, block.timestamp, players)));
     }
   ```
-  This function is a private view function designed to generate a pseudo-random number.
+ The `random` function generates a pseudo-random `uint256` number based on the blockchain's `block.difficulty`, `block.timestamp`, and the array of `players`.
+It combines these factors using `abi.encodePacked` and hashes them with `keccak256` to produce a unique output, providing randomness for lottery-related operations within the contract.

   ### 2.6.3 Retrieving Players
   ```solidity
   function getPlayers() public view returns (address[] memory) {
         return players;
     }
   ```
- This function retrieves the array of participant addresses (players) in the current lottery round.
+The `getPlayers` function is a publicly accessible view function in the contract.
+It returns the array of player addresses (`players`) participating in the lottery as its output.
+This function does not modify the contract's state; it simply provides a view of the current list of players.

 ### Section 3: Complete Code
 ```solidity